jsgroth/jgenesis/README.md

 * Implement SNES coprocessors, at least the ones that were used in popular games (e.g. Super FX)
 * Support CHD files for Sega CD in addition to BIN/CUE
 * Investigate and fix a few minor issues, like the EA logo flickering for a single frame in _Galahad_
-* Support the Sega Master System's additional graphics modes (Modes 0-3); only one officially released game used any of them, _F-16 Fighter_ (which uses Mode 2)
 * Support 24C64 EEPROM chips (used only in _Frank Thomas Big Hurt Baseball_ and _College Slam_)

 ## Dependencies